Fabxx/OpenGL_GLSL-Examples/README.md

 # OpenGL_GLSL-Examples
 Made for personal study.

-These examples are made to represent COmputer 3D/2D Graphics with OpenGL and GLSL shading language.
+These examples are made to represent Computer 3D/2D Graphics with OpenGL and GLSL shading language.